rsdoiel/antennaApp/antenna.1.md

 del COLLECTION_FILE
 : Remove a collection from the Antenna configuration.

-page FILEPATH [OUTPUT_NAME]
+page INPUT_PATH [OUTPUT_PATH]
-: This will create a standalone HTML page using the default page generator defined in the antenna.yaml file.
-It readings in the Markdown document from FILEPATH and writes it an HTML file using the the same basename.
-If OUTPUT_NAME is set it uses that name for the HTML file generated.
-(NOTE: he page action only renders and HTML file.
+: This will create a standalone HTML page in a collection called pages.db (created by the init action).
+It uses the default page generator defined in the antenna.yaml if one is not specifically set for the pages.db collection.
+The pages command reads in the Markdown document from INPUT_PATH and writes it an HTML file using the same basename.
+If OUTPUT_PATH is set it uses that name for the HTML file generated.
-If does not get included in a collection or result in as a listing in an RSS file.)
-The page action is useful for pages likely an about page, home page, and search page.
-NOTE: __The Markdown processed via page action will allow "unsafe" HTML to pass through.
-Only use page if you trust the Markdown document!!!__
+(NOTE: the pages are not shown in the RSS feed.
+The page action is useful for pages like an about page, home page, and search page. __The Markdown processed via page action will allow "unsafe" HTML to pass through.
+Only use page if you trust the Markdown document!!!__)

+unpage FILEPATH
+: This will will remove a page's from a collection based in the input filepath provided.
+It does not remove the page on disk, just from the collection so that it will no longer be used to create a corresponding HTML page when the generate action is run.

+pages [COLLECTION_FILE]
+: List the pages in a collection.
+Pages are ordered by descrending updated timestamp.

 post COLLECTION_FILE FILEPATH
 : Add a Markdown document to a feed collection.
 The front matter is used to